 Two weeks later, Tran was strong enough to walk in her husband’s funeral procession.

 Since then, she continues to improve.
-She goes to physical therapy two days a week.
+She completed her Christiana Care Cardiac Rehabilitation program, and goes to physical therapy two days a week.
 She has gained weight, cooking her favorite meal of salmon and white rice.
 She goes to prayer group at her church.
 She has fun shopping and visiting the beach.
 And she is traveling again to visit family, dancing with her great grandson at a wedding.

 “I thank God and my doctors every day,” she said.
 “I am peaceful, not worried.
 Because of the valve, I am good.”